 After breakfast, we'll begin our journey overland to Berau and the Dayak village of Merasa.
 Along the way, we'll stop at Bukit Pelangi Hills to see the biggest coal mine in Indonesia.
 We'll also see palm oil plantations and witness the environmental challenges facing this developing country and its natural heritage with our own eyes.
 One we arrive at Merasa, we will experience a welcoming ceremony and meet our host families, who will provide us with a homestay experience for the next two nights.
 During our stay, we will participate in normal Dayak life but, take excursions by motorized canoes to the orangutan islands operated by the Center for Orangutan Protection (COP) to see the orangutans and the other sights along the river.

-On our last full day in the field, we'll say goodbye to our Dayak hosts and visit the COP Orangutan Center to learn about the process of rehabilitating and reintroducing orangutans to the wild.
+On our last full day in East Borneo, we'll say goodbye to our Dayak hosts and visit the COP Orangutan Center to learn about the process of rehabilitating and reintroducing orangutans to the wild.
 Later we'll transfer to our hotel in Berau town for a final dinner and a walk around town in search of exotic fruits.

-We will make our way back to Jakarta via Balikpapan the next morning or stay in the region for a post-tour excursion to the beautiful Derawan Island or the island of Maratua.
-Both are enjoyable for 2 ½ days of snorkelling, swimming, exploring, and relaxing.
+We will make our way back to Jakarta the next morning or to stay in the region or head for Bali for a post-tour excursion.
+Many destinations are possible from this exotic jumping off location.